You’ve got questions. We’ve got answers.

 Topic: EA Journal and Exam

-I have not received my members-only publication of the EA Journal.
+I have not received the latest issue of my EA Journal!

 My EA Journal was sent to the wrong address.
 How do I update my address in my member profile or receive a new copy of the EA Journal?